AnnaNikitaML/GraphConvolutionalNetwork/README.md

 - BondLengthes2507.ipynb

 In this notebook we plot histograms of distance between the atoms.
 Based on these histograms we try to understand if we have bond between given pair of atoms and what type of the bond it is.
 Sometimes we see where separation is clear, sometimes it's not so straighforward.
 To support these observations we used tabular data for the typical bond lengths of different pairs of atoms.
 We draw 3D version of the molecules hightlighting the bonds found.

 - nn2608-calc_full.ipynb

+We load all the data and import our Neural net.
+The result of our Neural Network (MyNet2) is atomwise, however, we need to know the information for the bond (pair of atoms).
+We need to pool the information along the path referring to J-coupling between given two atoms.
+We use another poolNet to combine this information together

 - nn2708-eval.ipynb

 - MyNet2.py
+Reccurent Neural Network, gives results atomwise